VictorXLR/face-cluster/README.md

 1. The script scans all images in the input directory
 2. For each image, faces are detected and encoded using facial recognition
-3. The face encodings are clustered using DBSCAN algorithm
+3. The face encodings are clustered using AgglomerativeClustering algorithm
 4. Images are organized into directories based on the clusters
 5. Images with no detected faces are placed in a "no_faces" directory